AnnaRyb/markdownrepo/README.md

- Scroll down to Top 10 JavaScript table to find out new, unknown and high-frequency errors, such as the one marked in red:
+ Scroll down to **Top 10 JavaScript errors** table to find out new, unknown and high-frequency errors, such as the one marked in red: